Mark Riley (Australian rules coach): Gold Coast Suns

 At the end of 2012, Riley then joined Gold Coast Suns as an assistant coach under senior coach Guy McKenna and then under senior coach Rodney Eade from 2015.
 Riley left Gold Coast Suns at the end of the 2015 season.

 Other coaching roles

 In October 2015, it was announced that Riley would be coaching the St Bernard's for the 2016 season in the Victorian Amateur Football Association (VAFA).
 On 1 September 2019, Riley retired from his role as senior coach of St Bernard’s Football Club.

 In April 2017, Riley was also appointed the head coach of the East Sandringham Rovers Gold u/15s at the same time, he was coaching St Bernard's, having two coaching jobs at the same time with two different teams in two different leagues.

-Riley now works with the very successful Clontarf Foundation, which works with indigenous boys in attracting and keeping them at School and then transitioning the boys to employment or university.
+Riley now works with the Clontarf Foundation, which works with indigenous boys in attracting and keeping them at School and then transitioning the boys to employment or university.

 Clontarf has grown from 1 academy with 25 boys to now operate on a national level with over 6000 indigenous boys in full-time education programs.